WordPress 5.6, released in December 2020, brings us a shiney new feature: “Application Passwords“.

 As we mentioned before, if you’re going to grant an application access to your site, ensure that you assign the password to a user with minimal privileges.
 Remember, the passwords are linked to users, and users have roles & permissions.
-Always grant the minimum possible privileges to achieve the goal/integration.
+Always grant the minimum possible privileges to achieve the goals of the integration.

 But what about “brute force attacking your REST API”?
 This is the same as it’s always been if you’re using Shield – any attacker that tries this will meet Shield’s defenses and eventually be blocked from the site entirely.